Skip to content

 [expression:][components...][property][true-value][:false-value]

 The expression: is an optional expression that evaluates to a truthy value to determine if the CSS property is enabled or disabled.
-The expression can use the widget's value in the expression and the same set of context variables as for the show expression described above.
-For example:
+The expression can use the widget's value in the expression.

-The components are an optional set of DOM classes to select widget subcomponents to style.
+CSS property names can be prefixed by components which are dotted DOM classes to select widget subcomponents.
 For example:

 js